baby bedtime routine with mom

 Step 3: Read a bedtime story and sing a lullaby or play calming music

 Reading a bedtime story is a great way to help your baby wind down and get ready for sleep.
 Choose a book with colorful illustrations and simple, repetitive text that your baby will enjoy.
 You can also try singing a lullaby or playing calming music to help create a peaceful atmosphere.
-I loved singing a blessing song for my babies to make it more meaningful.
+I loved singing a blessing song for my babies to make it more meaningful and intentional.

 baby shusher for a calming bedtime routine